martinportin/daily-wittgenstein/.github/README.md

 # Daily Wittgenstein

 An application providing a (pesudo)random Wittgenstein quote each day.
-Currently based on _Tractatus logico philosophicus_.
+Currently based on _Tractatus logico-philosophicus_.